Contents - Index - Previous - Next

 Do not forget to activate the corresponding pane clicking on it before to copy its contents, otherwise the menu line is grayed.

-Shadow Analyzer has some additional commands for its active "solar" and "table" windows:
+Shadow Calculator and Shadow Analyzer have some additional commands for their active "solar" and "table" windows:

 Note that each copy command automatically empties the previous Clipboard contents before to copy new information into the Clipboard.

-Shadow Analyzer has yet one command "Increase Line's width".
+Shadow Calculator and Shadow Analyzer have yet one command "Increase Line's width".
 This command cyclically changes the width of the curves in "solar" windows.
-You can use also the shortcut key "W" of your keyboard.
-The shortcut key "W" changes the line width in the active "solar" widow, while the corresponding menu command does it simultaneously for all "solar" widows.
+You can use also the shortcut keys "Q" and "W" of your keyboard.
+The shortcut keys "Q" and "W" change (decrease/increase) the line width in the active "solar" widow, while the corresponding menu command does it simultaneously for all "solar" widows.

 How to paste the Clipboard contents